isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile.md

 <p><b>Step One:</b> In the app, select 'Account&rsquo;, then &lsquo;eBook Loans&rsquo; and tap on the title you want to read or listen to. </p>
 <p><b>Step Two:</b> You will see a &lsquo;Read Online&rsquo; option for eBooks or a &lsquo;Listen Online&rsquo; option for eAudiobooks.
 Select this option to read / listen online immediately within the app. </p>
 <p><em>Please note: Reading or listening online will tap on your mobile data allowance if you are not connected to WiFi.</em></p>
 <p>If you wish to read or listen offline, you may select the &lsquo;Download&rsquo; option.
-The app will automatically launch a third-party app, Overdrive, to download the title.</p>
+The app will automatically launch a third-party app, Libby, to download the title.
+If you do not have the Libby app, the NLB Mobile app will prompt you to install it.</p>
 </div></div>

   <div>